Morning, noon, or night, we indulge in self-care.

 Create a great first impression with the influencer by sending something special to them.
 If you don’t have the budget, write a handwritten note.
 Personalizing the experience will increase affinity and the resulting content will reflect that genuineness.

-To utilize search engine marketing (SEM) tactics within your digital marketing strategy, start with Google Shopping campaigns.
+To utilize search engine marketing (SEM) tactics within your digital marketing strategy, start with Google Performance Max campaigns.

-Google’s newest version of ad campaigns, Smart Shopping, can unlock major success for health and wellness digital marketing.
+Google’s newest advertising system can unlock major success for health and wellness digital marketing.

-Wellness brands specifically should leverage “Maximize Conversions” or “Target ROAS” bidding strategies within their Smart Shopping campaigns.
+Wellness brands specifically should leverage “Maximize Conversions” or “Target ROAS” bidding strategies within their PMax campaigns.

-Aside from these two SEM tactics, watch out for low-AOV products representing a large portion of your clicks or impressions from your Shopping campaigns.
+Aside from these two SEM tactics, watch out for low-AOV products representing a large portion of your clicks or impressions from your Google campaigns.

-“Most of our heath and wellness clients have quite a few SKUs, but a small percentage of those account for the majority of sales or profit,” says Director of Paid Search, Tony Chopp.
+“Most of our heath and wellness clients have quite a few SKUs, but a small percentage of those account for the majority of sales or profit,” says VP of Customer Success, Tony Chopp.

 “If you have 100 SKUs — but only 20 of those are key drivers or high margin — then think about only advertising those core products on Google.”